 To a CPA, crypto isn’t currency, it’s property.
 The IRS, along with the tax organizations of most developed countries, classifies cryptocurrency as property subject to capital gains taxes.

 This means even if your client treats crypto like a currency and, say, purchases a Bugatti Veyron with bitcoins, they could still owe a hefty capital gains tax on the transaction.
 The purchase is treated as the sale of property.
 If the bitcoins appreciated in value since the client purchased them, they owe capital gains taxes based on the value of bitcoin at the time of the sale.

 And while there used to be some ambiguity surrounding “like-kind exchanges” of one cryptocurrency for another, the new US tax code amends IRC Section 1031 (a)(1), closing that legal loophole and making all cryptocurrency trades a taxable event.

 Bookkeeping Tips for Crypto CPAs

 So we know we owe taxes on all crypto transactions, including the purchases of goods and services, and like-kind exchanges.
 Since the rest of the world treats cryptocurrency like currency, but tax organizations treat it as property, your bookkeeping can get pretty complex.
-Here are some tips to help you keep your books on the straight and narrow.
+Working with services that can help you like xCoins.io can relieve some of the pressure, but you should always make sure you keep a personal record yourself, that way you always have an a idea of how you’re doing.
+In order to accomplish this, here are some tips to help you keep your books on the straight and narrow.

 Tip 1 – Every crypto transaction is a taxable event.
 It’s worth repeating that buying, selling, or trading cryptocurrency results in capital gains or losses.
 That holds even if you buy goods and services using crypto (it counts as selling an asset) or trade one cryptocurrency for another (e.g. Bitcoin for Ethereum).